code-check/github-api-scala/src/test/scala/README.md

 - showResponse
 -- Set this to true if you would like to see the response JSON data.
 Otherwise it is omitted when running tests.

-The follwing variables are for futureproofing.
+The following variables are for futureproofing.
 Generally won't need to be modified.
 - otherUser
 -- Another user's (not yourself) username.
 - otherUserInvalid